Human RightsRefugees & Migration

 Criminal Executions

-Amnesty International reported that in 2007, at least 24 people were executed per week and more than 64 people were sentenced to death, and Iran, with 317 executions that year, ranks second in this regard.
+Amnesty International reported that in 2007 at least 24 people were executed every week and more than 64 people were sentenced to death, and Iran with 317 executions that year ranked second in this regard.

-Based on Islamic laws enforced in Iran, homosexuals, if homosexuality is proven, face execution, and judges can choose from five methods, including throwing the criminal from a height or collapsing a wall on them, the manner of execution.
-The use of such methods has not been reported since the 1979 revolution, but a man in Qazvin Province was stoned to death for adultery.
+Based on Islamic laws enforced in Iran, homosexuals, if their homosexuality is proven, face the death penalty, and the judge can choose from among five methods including throwing the criminal from a height or collapsing a wall on him, the manner of execution.
+The use of such methods has not been reported after the 1979 revolution, but a man in Qazvin province was stoned to death for adultery.

 Children’s Rights

 Iran acceded to the Convention on the Rights of the Child in 1994.
-However, some of Iran’s existing laws still contradict this convention.
+However, some existing laws in Iran still contradict this Convention.

 Violence

-Under Iranian regulations, corporal punishment of a child by the father is permissible to the extent deemed appropriate, while Article 19 of the Convention on the Rights of the Child obliges states to protect children from any mistreatment by parents or guardians.
-According to Article 22 of the Islamic Penal Code, if the father or paternal grandfather kills his child, retaliation does not apply, and he is only sentenced to pay blood money and additional punishment, but in similar circumstances, the mother is subject to retaliation.
+According to Iranian regulations, physical punishment of a child by the father is allowed to the extent deemed proper, while Article 19 of the Convention on the Rights of the Child requires states to protect children from all forms of abuse by parents or guardians.
+According to Article 22 of the Islamic Penal Code, if a father or paternal grandfather kills his child, he shall not face retaliation and shall only be liable to pay diyeh and discretionary punishment, but in similar circumstances the mother will face retaliation.

 Education

-Both the constitution and the regulations on children’s rights consider the education of children to a certain age compulsory, but a high percentage of Iranian children are currently not attending school due to economic problems.
-The lack of identification registration and the absence of identification documents for children who have an Afghan father and Iranian mother has made it impossible for them to enroll and study in any school without a national ID, which contradicts the Convention on the Rights of the Child.
+Both the Constitution and the Regulations on the Rights of the Child require education of children up to a certain age to be compulsory, but a high percentage of Iranian children currently do not receive education due to economic problems.
+The lack of birth registration and statelessness of children with Afghan fathers and Iranian mothers has prevented them from being able to register and study in any school, which contradicts the Convention on the Rights of the Child.

 Homosexuals

-There are no accurate statistics on the number of homosexuals executed since the 1979 revolution in Iran, but human rights activists believe that more than four thousand homosexual men and women have been executed in Iran since the 1979 revolution.
+There is no precise statistics on the number of homosexuals executed after the triumph of the 1979 revolution in Iran, but human rights activists believe that more than four thousand gay men and women have been executed in Iran since the 1979 revolution.

-Iranian law condemns men who commit same-sex sexual acts for the first time to various punishments, including execution, if penetration has occurred.
+Iranian law condemns men who for the first time commit homosexual acts, provided that penetration has occurred, to various punishments including execution.
 In cases where penetration has not occurred, these individuals receive a maximum of 100 lashes.
-According to Iran’s criminal laws, to prove sodomy, there is a need for four confessions by the individual or the testimony of four just male witnesses.
+Based on Iran’s criminal laws, to prove sodomy, either the individual’s confession repeated four times or the testimony of four just male witnesses is required.
 However, judges can also accept circumstantial evidence.

-Women who commit same-sex acts (tribadism) for the fourth time may be sentenced to death.
+Women who commit homosexual acts (lesbianism) for the fourth time may be sentenced to death.

 Privacy

-In 2007, law enforcement arrested 150,000 people for improper hijab and forced them to sign “commitment letters” to comply with dress codes according to government standards.
+In 2007, law enforcement arrested 150,000 people in the course of combating improper dress and forced them to write “commitment letters” to comply with dress codes according to government standards.

-Also in that year, airport security police stopped more than 17,000 people who traveled through Iranian airports because of their clothing, questioned them, arrested 850 women, and forced them to sign commitment letters.
-130 others were also pursued by judicial authorities.
+Also, in that year, airport security police detained more than 17,000 people who had traveled through Iranian airports because of their clothing and questioned them, and arrested 850 women and forced them to sign commitment letters.
+Another 130 people were prosecuted by judicial authorities.

 Women’s Rights in Iran